 3. Check to make sure the resources you’re using are reliable.

-Use Google and Wikipedia to get answers to your questions, but use them wisely; make sure you check the credibility of any website you’re getting technical answers from.
-Anyone can pop up a site on the web and publish information, which may or may not be correct.
+Use resources wisely — especially online; make sure you check the credibility of any website you’re getting technical answers from.
+Anyone can publish information on a website, which may or may not be correct.
 Look for sources that are based on solid references.
 An even better solution is to build your own library of references, so you will always have accurate and reliable answers at your fingertips.
-For recommendations, check the writing references section here at Writing Forward.
+For recommendations, check the writing resources section here at Writing Forward.

-4. Make sure the experts you consult and hire are credible.
+4. Make sure the experts you consult with and hire are credible.

 There are many levels of editing and many levels of editors.
 Everybody starts somewhere, and you need to determine whether you want to hire a beginning editor who doesn’t have formal training and experience or a seasoned editor with formal training and experience.
 As with websites that publish faulty information, anyone can offer editing services.
 When looking for writing help from professionals, you’ll want to take their expertise and your budget into consideration.